Stressed man holding a pencil and looking at documents, representing the financial and emotional impact of data breaches on individuals.

 Physical health

-If you suspect your data has been compromised, acting quickly is key.
+If you think your data has been compromised, acting quickly is crucial.

 Keep a close eye on your bank statements, credit reports, and online accounts for any unusual activity.
 Even small, seemingly insignificant transactions could be a sign of fraud.
 Consider using credit monitoring services to receive alerts about changes to your financial records.